Daily Amazon Price Guessing Game

 I wanted to make a new game, with set puzzles (like how the NYT Crossword is curated), that had a true end state.

-Main Goal: Create a fun daily game with a solveable puzzle
+Main goal: create a fun daily game with a solveable puzzle

 I also wanted to see if I could generate some profit from it.
 With the game idea already being very product oriented, I felt there were a few opportunities to generate revenue: